earthgecko/skyline/docs/installation.rst

 where they should be run in relation to Skyline.
 There are no cfengine, puppet, chef or ansible patterns here.

+There are two methods of installation described here:

+- The quickstart standalone build script
+- Manual install

 The documentation is aimed at installing Skyline securely by default.
 It is possible to run Skyline very insecurely, however this documentation does not specify how to do that.
 Both the set up and documentation are verbose.
-Setting up Skyline takes a while.
+Setting up Skyline takes a while, the quickstart installation script takes about 30 minutes to run.

 Skyline's default settings and documentation are aimed to run behind a SSL terminated and authenticated reverse proxy and use Redis authentication.
 This